 - looking after a student’s educational, social and medical wellbeing;

-- seeking donations and marketing for the school.
+- seeking donations and other fundraising activities for the School.

 Development and Marketing

-Development and fundraising are important for the future growth and development of NCC and are also an important part of ensuring the school continues to be a quality learning environment in which both students and staff thrive.
-Personal information held by the school may be disclosed to people providing services to the school to assist in the school’s fundraising and marketing.
+Marketing and fundraising are important for the future growth and development of Nunawading Christian College and are also an important part of ensuring the School continues to be a quality learning environment in which both students and staff thrive.
+Personal information held by the School may be disclosed to people providing services to the School to assist in the School’s fundraising and marketing.

 Collection of Personal Information through the website

-Information is automatically collected through your use of the NCC website.
+Information is automatically collected through your use of the Nunawading Christian College website.

-The information may be used and disclosed by NCC for purposes including statistical analysis, and to assist NCC to improve the functionality and usability of marketing materials, including the website.
+The information may be used and disclosed by Nunawading Christian College for purposes including statistical analysis, and to assist Nunawading Christian College to improve the functionality and usability of marketing materials, including the website.
 You can switch off cookies by adjusting the settings on your web browser.